gacarrigan/WP-Site/wp-content/plugins/ultimate-tinymce/readme.txt

 Contributors: josh401, Marventus
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=A9E5VNRBMVBCS
 Tags: tinymce, editor, buttons, button, add, cut, copy, paste, font, font style, font select, font color, table, tables, visual editor, emoticons, emotions, smilies, smiley, smily, search, replace, colors, color, anchor, advance, advanced, links, link, popup, javascript, upgrade, update, admin, image, images, citations, preview, html, custom, custom css, css, borders, pages, posts, pretty, colorful, moods, animated smilieswidget, php, php widget, shortcode, shortcodes, style, styles, plugin, login, excerpt, id, post, page, youtube, syntax, highlight, highlighter, image maps
-Requires at least: 3.3.1
+Requires at least: 3.5.1
 Tested up to: 3.6
-Stable tag: 4.0.5
+Stable tag: 4.7
+License: GPLv2

 Description: Beef up your visual tinymce editor with a plethora of advanced options.

 == Description ==

-<a href="http://www.plugins.joshlobe.com/">GO PRO!!</a>  Be sure to check out <a href="http://www.plugins.joshlobe.com/">Ultimate Tinymce PRO</a>.
-Offering more advanced features, additional formatting options, and an easier admin interface; <a href="http://ultimatetinymcepro.com">Ultimate Tinymce PRO</a> is the final solution for the ultimate WordPress visual editor.

 Are you a visual person?
 Do the letter combinations "HTML" and "CSS" send you running for the hills; but you still want to create beautiful blogs like the pros?
 Then this is the plugin for you!

 [youtube http://www.youtube.com/watch?v=01reHnBCAIA]

-<strong>Ultimate TinyMCE</strong> will add over 30 new buttons to the default visual tinymce editor, giving you the power to visually create your pages and posts.
+<strong>Ultimate TinyMCE</strong> will add over 40 new buttons to the default visual tinymce editor, giving you the power to visually create your pages and posts.
 No need for mucking about in HTML and CSS.

 <strong>How will Ultimate TinyMCE Help You?</strong>
 <ul>